salomvary/soundcleod/DEVELOPMENT.md

 - Open the certificate (double click)
 - Expand "> Trust"
-- Set "When using this certificate" to "Always Trust"
+- Set "Code Signing" to "Always Trust"
+- Close the certificate to save it
 - Verify with `security find-identity -v -p codesigning`

 Importing a certificate: